Vogon38/Vogon38/README.md

 # Hi there, I'm Luana Cristini! 👋

-I'm a Software Tester Engineer from Brazil with a passion for learning about all things DevOps, Frontend and Backend.
+I'm a Software Tester Engineer from Brazil with a passion with a passion for discovering new tools and technologies.
 This README is here to provide some information about who I am, what I do and how to get in touch with me.

 ## What I'm up to

 :computer: I'm currently working as a Software Tester Engineer <br>
 :books: I'm learning about DevOps, Frontend and Backend <br>
-💬 Ask me about anything related to software testing or my tech learning journey!
+💬 Ask me about anything related to software testing or my tech learning journey! <br>

+When I'm not coding or studying, I like to spend quality time with my furry family members.
+I have two lovable dogs and three adorable cats who always manage to put a smile on my face!
+In my free time, you can also find me listening to music or playing video games.

 <br>
 <br>